The seafaring Vikings were a group of people from the Scandinavian countries of Norway, Sweden, and Denmark.

 Final thoughts…

-The Viking Age continues to fascinate people today.
-And luckily, having left a lasting mark on our island through their formidable raids and early settlements, the UK remains a great place to learn more about this intriguing period of history.
+The Viking Age continues to fascinate people today, and the UK remains a great place to learn more about this intriguing period of history.
+Whether you want to explore ex-Norse settlements or visit Viking Museums, there’s plenty to discover here.

-For further reading, you might like to head over to the art and culture section of our website.
-Here you’ll find various history-related articles, including 17 of the most beautiful castles in the world, 11 inspiring women throughout history, and 8 reasons to start exploring your family tree.
+For further reading, you might like to head over to our history section.
+Here, you’ll find a wide range of articles, including 17 of the most beautiful castles in the world, 11 inspiring women throughout history, and 8 reasons to start exploring your family tree.